dp119/py_repo/git.md

 # <h2>  What is the HEAD in git?
 HEAD is a reference to the last commit in the currently checked-out branch. cat .git/HEAD

-# <h2>  what is .gitignore
+# <h2>  what is .gitignore?

 Git sees every file in your working copy as one of three things:

 tracked - a file which has been previously staged or committed;
-untracked - a file which has not been staged or committed; or ignored - a file which Git has been explicitly told to ignore.
+untracked - a file which has not been staged or committed; or
+ignored - a file which Git has been explicitly told to ignore.

 Ignored files are tracked in a special file named .gitignore that is checked in at the root of your repository.
 There is no explicit git ignore command